rodrigoms2004/FinanceMidTermSiraj2019/readme.md

 * your Alpaca credentials
 * your Twitter credentials
 * your Stripe credentials
-* your Foreign Exchange Marketing credentials
+* your Foreign Exchange Market credentials
 * your Crypto Compare credentials

 ```